-Barnes Bridge Ladies Rowing Club has become the first all-female club to join the Parliamentary Rowing Group.
+Barnes Bridge Ladies Rowing Club has become the first all-female club to join the All-Party Parliamentary Group for Rowing.

 The club, based in the constituency of Brentford and Isleworth, is one of only two all-women clubs in the UK; it was renamed from the Civil Service Ladies Rowing Club in 1997 and is still a member of the CSSC.
 They join a growing number of non-Parliamentary members of the Group and provide a vital role for the Group to hear about the sport from those who row regularly.

 Welcoming the club to the Group, Hendon MP and Group Chairman Matthew Offord said “I am delighted to welcome Barnes Bridge Ladies Rowing Club to the Group.
 We want more people – women and men, girls and boys – taking to the water and the club is a very welcome addition to the Group.
 I look forward to meeting them at future Group meetings and events and hearing their views on how we can support rowing.”